CryoInTheCloud/CryoCloudWebsite/book/contributing/index.md

 an eye towards how others could collaborate with us in the future.

-The [CryoCloud Code of Conduct](../content/Code_of_Conduct) describes how we work to create an inclusive, diverse, and positive environment through continual learning, practice, and iteration.
+The [CryoCloud Code of Conduct](../content/Code_of_Conduct) describes how we work to create a positive environment through continual learning, practice, and iteration.

 We believe open practices can accelerate data-driven solutions and increase